CivicActions/nebula/USDSPlaybook/USDSPlaybookChecklist.md

 9. Use code reviews to ensure quality

 #### Actions
 1. See url https://nebula.civicactions.com/, rendered public on day 5 of our Sprint.
 2. User interviews run via screenshare on days 1, 3, 4 of the Sprint, and live interaction with the url solicited on day 5, with feedback immediately collected from affiliate Tomorrow Partners and from members of the CivicActions team beyond the project team.
-See [process journal] (https://github.com/CivicActions/nebula/edit/master/ProcessJournal.md).
+See [process journal](https://github.com/CivicActions/nebula/edit/master/ProcessJournal.md).
 3. Daily scrums, targeted sub-group meetings, chat (Slack), and Sprint rituals (retrospectives, Sprint planning meetings, backlog grooming meetings) have all constituted the central pillars of our team communication.
 4. Our project team is exactly the size required by the roles specified in the RFQ in order to qualify for Pools 1, 2, 3, and has been entirely non-hierarchical, with directives derived in consultation with all concerned members of the project team.
 5. Features are pushed to the live site multiple times each day, as evidenced by the log in github and Slack.
 6. Features prioritized on our Trello list "Prioritized Stories"; bugs prioritized in our issue queue in github.
 8. Using Github for this - all project members and user-testers/stakeholders have access and the repository is also public.
 8. Using Trello for this - all project members and user-testers/stakeholders have access.
 For this project, the board is also public.
 We used GitHub for some bugs.
 9. We did not use public conde reviews, but we used pull requests in github to ensure expert-on-neophyte individual code reviews.

 #### key questions
 - How long did it take to ship the MVP?
 If it hasn't shipped yet, when will it?